sdupland/bloc4_donnees_non_structurees/README.md

 - a LSTM model
 - a BERT model using transfert learning

-only the two first models are dowloaded due the important size of the bert model (widely more than 25 Mo)
+only the two first models are dowloaded due the important size of the bert model (widely more than 25 Mo which is a size limit for github)